-- Wearing gloves. - Washing hands with soap and warm water.
+- Wearing gloves.

+- Washing hands with soap and warm water.

-• Clean soiled clothing and equipment as soon as possible.
+- Clean soiled clothing and equipment as soon as possible.

-Guidance on best practices to reduce the risk of human infection has been developed by the Public Health Agency of Canada (PHAC) and the Government of Nunavut and can be accessed here.
+Guidance on best practices to reduce the risk of human infection has been developed by the Public Health Agency of Canada and the Government of Nunavut (GN), and can be accessed on the GN Website.